 where mdO is the mass deposition of oxygen, C0 is the calibration factor, μtot is the total mass attenuation coefficient, G is the geometry factor and Rosi is the intensity ratio of O kα to Si kα.
 Most of the Si kα signal is from the Si substrate.
-The ratio of O kα/(Si kα) reflects the amount of change in oxygen.
-The mass deposition of oxygen of the Si-sphere can be obtained by interpolation using the correlation curve with the ratio of O kα/(Si kα) measured from the Si-sphere.
+The ratio of O kα/(Si kα) reflects the amount of change in the oxygen.
+The mass deposition of oxygen of the Si sphere can be obtained by interpolation using the correlation curve with a ratio of O kα/(Si kα) measured from the Si sphere.

-X-ray photoelectron spectroscopy (XPS)
+X-ray photoelectron spectroscopy

-X-ray photoelectron spectroscopy (XPS) is a surface-sensitive measurement technique.
-The photoelectrons escape from the sample as the x-ray energy irradiating on the sample is larger than the binding energy of the elements.
-The kinetic energy of the photoelectrons is analysed by an electron spectrometer to identify the chemical elements and their binding states (chemical shift), see Figure 3.
+XPS is a surface-sensitive measurement technique.
+The photoelectrons escape from the sample because the X-ray energy irradiating the sample is larger than the binding energy of the elements.
+The kinetic energy of the photoelectrons is analysed by an electron spectrometer to identify the chemical elements and their binding states (chemical shift), as shown in Figure 3.

-Without reference samples used for XPS measurement, only ratios between Si 2p, O 1s and C 1s are quantified according to the amount of the photoelectrons detected.
-In the surface layers, the relative atomic fraction CA between the elements is obtained by the normalized XPS signal I’jA:
+Without the reference samples used for XPS measurement, only ratios between Si 2p, O 1s and C 1s are quantified according to the amount of the photoelectrons detected.
+In the surface layers, the relative atomic fraction CA between the elements is obtained by the normalised XPS signal I’jA: